Hurts, Eagles clinch playoffs with 48-22 win over Giants

 INJURIES

 Eagles: The win was costly.
-S Reed Blankenship (knee), backup LB Kyron Johnson (shoulder) and P Arryn Siposs (ankle) all left the game.
+Siposs left the locker room using crutches and a walking boot.
+S Reed Blankenship (knee) and backup LB Kyron Johnson (shoulder) also left the game.
 T Lane Johnson left late with an abdominal injury.
+After the game, he said he tweaked a muscle.

 Giants: Top DL Leonard Williams missed the game with a neck injury.
 He was doubtful coming in.
 TE Daniel Bellinger (ribs) and LB Micah McFadden (ankle/neck) left the game.